aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/conditional-formattings/_index.md

 Conditional formatting makes it easy to highlight interesting cells or ranges of cells, emphasize unusual values, and visualize data by using data bars, color scales, and icon sets that correspond to specific variations in the data.

 A conditional format changes the appearance of cells based on the conditions you specify.
 If the conditions are true, the cell range is formatted; if the conditions are false, the cell range remains unchanged.
-There are many built‑in conditions, and you can also create your own (including by using a formula that evaluates to **TRUE** or **FALSE**).
+There are many built-in conditions, and you can also create your own (including by using a formula that evaluates to `TRUE` or `FALSE`).

 The Aspose.Cells Cloud API provides a set of endpoints to manage conditional formatting rules programmatically.
 The following operations are available: